 How does an organisation effectively listen and take into account the views of their stakeholders, particularly those marginalised, to improve their impacts?

-Stakeholder involvement is a term that has been used for decades and is recognised as common sense and standard practice in for-profit product or service design.
+Stakeholder engagement is a term that has been used for decades and is recognised as common sense and standard practice in for-profit product or service design.
 Stakeholder involvement is also a demanded best practice in impact management.
 It is a consistent requirement in standards set by leaders in this space, such as Social Value International, the Impact Management Project and many others.

-Effective stakeholder involvement can be difficult to put into practice, because ALL types of stakeholders are essential to maximising impact.
+Effective stakeholder engagement can be difficult to put into practice, because ALL types of stakeholders are essential to maximising impact.
 Specifically those hard to reach populations —due to factors like gender, race, culture, language, age, or disability just to name a few— are often left out.
 Involving these marginalised stakeholders in the conversation remains one of the toughest challenges.
 Sadly, they often lack the power to influence decisions directly affecting their lives.

 In Efiko Academy’s latest webinar titled Listening to Marginalised Voices, experts Bonnie Chiu and Joanne Anderson openly discussed these issues faced in involving marginalised stakeholders.
 Here are some takeaways.